Marta10111/PP4-dog-shelter/README.md

 ## Purpose of this site

 This site has been created so that users can see informations about dogs for adoption.
 Unregistered Users can view a summary of the posts, and see number of likes and comments.
 Registered Users can comments and like doggies' profiles.

-am I responsive

 ## User Experience